Domiii/dbux/docs_site/content/01-why-dbux.md

 ## Word of Caution: ALPHA Phase!

 Dbux is currently still in ALPHA.
 While we have been testing it on many small <CodeLink path="samples" /> and <CodeLink path="dbux-projects/src/projects" >several real-world projects</CodeLink>, there is always a chance, that the next one does not exactly work the way it should.
-For example, tracing the internals of `react` is currently (01/2022) bugged: https://github.com/Domiii/dbux/issues/640.
+For example, tracing the internals of `react` is currently (01/2022) [bugged](https://github.com/Domiii/dbux/issues/640).

 If you run into any problems when using Dbux, please [let us know](https://discord.gg/8kR2a7h).